-As of the end of 2015, dry bulk vessel values decreased as compared to 2014.
-Consistent with these trends, the market value of our dry bulk carriers had also decreased.
-As charter rates and vessel values remain at low levels, there can be no assurance as to how long charter rates and vessel values will remain at their current levels or whether they will decrease or improve to any significant degree in the near future.
+As of the end of 2016, dry bulk vessel values increased as compared to 2015.
+Consistent with these trends, the market value of our dry bulk carriers had also increased.
+As charter rates and vessel values remain at relatively low levels, there can be no assurance as to how long charter rates and vessel values will remain at their current levels or whether they will decrease or improve to any significant degree in the near future.